aneksteind/aneksteind.github.io/index.md

 title: Home
 ---

 **Hello!
 I'm David Anekstein.
-I'm currently a student and software engineer in Orlando, Florida.**
+I'm currently a student and software engineer.**

-In this blog you will find everything from book reviews to my documented learning of quantum computing.
+In this blog you will find writings about all the things I have been learning and am interested in.